 Below is the top 9 Comparison between Physical Address vs Logical Address:

 Key Difference between the Physical Address and Logical Address

 Let us discuss some of the major key differences between Physical Address vs Logical Address:

 - One device can have only one physical address.
-They are constant so they cannot be changed.
+They are constant, so they cannot be changed.
 One device can have a variety of logical addresses.
-Whereas logical addresses are dynamic they can be changed.
+Whereas logical addresses are dynamic, they can be changed.

 - The memory management unit generates the physical address, while the CPU generates the logical address.

 - The mapping of physical address to logical address is considered as a physical address.
-For programs, CPU generates the set of logical addresses known as a logical address space.
+For programs, the CPU generates the set of logical addresses known as a logical address space.

-- A physical address cannot be accessed directly while we can access logical addresses directly.
+- A physical address cannot be accessed directly, while we can access logical addresses directly.